Duan Jingzhu

-Duan Jingzhu is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Golden Haired Hound", he ranks 108th among the 108 Stars of Destiny and 72nd among the 72 Earthly Fiends.
+Duan Jingzhu is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Golden-haired Hound", he ranks 108th among the 108 Heroes and 72nd among the 72 Earthly Fiends.

 Background

-The novel depicts Duan Jingzhu as having red hair and a yellow beard, which earns him the nickname "Golden Haired Dog".
-A native of Zhuozhou, he rustles horses for a living on the northern frontier of the Song Empire.
+The novel describes Duan Jingzhu as a man with a head full of curly reddish hair and yellowish facial hair, which earn him the nickname "Golden-haired Dog".
+Originally from Zhuozhou, he rustles horses for a living on the northern frontier of the Song Empire.